 Association with Dartmouth College involves participation in a free and open community where all students are recognized and rewarded on the basis of individual performance, rather than on any particular personal convictions or preferences, including sexual or affectional orientation.
 Any graduate student who feels discriminated against for any of these reasons may also use this grievance procedure.

 Any graduate student who believes he or she has been discriminated against should first seek a resolution of the problem through informal discussion.
 Initially, the student should attempt to discuss the problem with the faculty member, administrative officer, staff person or student directly concerned.
 If a resolution is not reached through discussion, the student should then bring the problem to the attention of the appropriate department head or administrative officer in charge.

-In cases where a student is uncomfortable about discussing the problem with the party directly concerned or is uncertain whether to initiate a grievance, he or she may seek, in confidence, the advice of the Affirmative Action Officer or the Dean of Graduate Studies who, with the student's permission, will seek to resolve the problem through discussion with the involved parties.
+In cases where a student is uncomfortable about discussing the problem with the party directly concerned or is uncertain whether to initiate a grievance, he or she may seek, in confidence, the advice of the Affirmative Action Officer or the Dean of the School of Graduate and Advanced Studies who, with the student's permission, will seek to resolve the problem through discussion with the involved parties.

-If a resolution has not been achieved within ten working days from the time the grievance was first raised, the student should prepare a written statement of the allegations and submit it to the Dean of Graduate Studies.
-The Dean of Graduate Studies, or the Dean's designee, will have ten days to: (1) achieve a settlement by negotiating with the parties identified in the complaint; or (2) submit the case for consideration by the Committee for Student Grievances.
+If a resolution has not been achieved within ten working days from the time the grievance was first raised, the student should prepare a written statement of the allegations and submit it to the Dean of the School of Graduate and Advanced Studies.
+The Dean of the School of Graduate and Advanced Studies, or the Dean's designee, will have ten days to: (1) achieve a settlement by negotiating with the parties identified in the complaint; or (2) submit the case for consideration by the Committee for Student Grievances.